javalin/website/pages/docs/docs.md

-status(code)                            // set the response status code status()                                // get the response status code cookie("name", "value", maxAge)         // set response cookie by name, with value and max-age (optional). cookie(cookie)                          // set cookie using servlet Cookie class removeCookie("name", "/path")           // removes cookie by name and path (optional) json(obj)                               // calls result(jsonString), and also sets content type to json jsonStream(obj)                         // calls result(jsonStream), and also sets content type to json
+status(code)                            // set the response status code status()                                // get the response status code cookie("name", "value", maxAge)         // set response cookie by name, with value and max-age (optional). cookie(cookie)                          // set cookie using javalin Cookie class removeCookie("name", "/path")           // removes cookie by name and path (optional) json(obj)                               // calls result(jsonString), and also sets content type to json jsonStream(obj)                         // calls result(jsonStream), and also sets content type to json